GAMIFICATION AGAINST CRIMINALITY

 When our goal is for at-risk youths to want to come to extra homework sessions outside of school, there is a demand for—in addition to the incentives—a strong brand amongst the target group.
 This is why we are thorough when choosing rewarding activities and take the following aspects into consideration:

-1. It should promote a positive community.
+- That it should promote a positive community.

-2. It should help us to build our brand with the target group.
+- That it should help us to build our brand with the target group.

-3. It should be something that gives the participants pride and status without having to commit any crimes.
+- That it should be something that gives the participants pride and status without having to commit any crimes.

-4. That we want to build self-confidence and perseverance in our participants.
+- That we want to build self-confidence and perseverance in our participants.